moodboard with color palette and brand style guidelines

 With fully custom branding, it’s important to take the time to review the designer’s portfolio and connect with them on a call.
 You should look for a designer who’s style and aesthetic resonates with you and with whom you feel a personal connection.
 This is essential and will usually result in a smoother, more enjoyable experience for you overall.

-Don’t forget that your brand should captivate your clients and help you grow confidently!
-Here at The Creative Accent, we offer brand and web design for ambitious entrepreneurs like yourself.
-Our custom brand design service includes all the design essentials you need for your business (logo design, submark, color palette and more), all stemming from our strategic approach to first understand your unique position in the market.
+Here at The Creative Accent, we offer branding and website design for ambitious entrepreneurs like yourself.
+Our custom brand design service includes all the design assets you need for your business to create a cohesive experience across all your client touch points.
+This all stems from our strategic approach to first understand the distinct position in the market your business seeks to claim and bring that vision to life!

 Still not sure which branding option is right for you?